KESA24/Refactory-Intro-to-html/readme.md

 Branches can be merged using the git merge "branch name".
 You checkout the branch that you want a branch merged to and type this comman there.
 We go back to a file version by typing the command "git reset --hard [git log reference number generated when you commit changes hence commit importance]"

+#CSS Introduction
+Css is used to design and improve how an html document looks like.

+Css selectors are used to select an element.
+These are like names of the elemnts in an html page

+elements with "ids" are called with '#[idname]'.
+On each page, there should only one element with a particular id, as in normal life, one item has one particular id.

+1.By default,all elements have a default style.
+2.You can specify style for a given element using the elemnt selector and all elements on the page will change.
+ 3.If you define a class and assign it to the elements on the page, it overides the element selector and the default selector.
+  4.If you define an id and assign it to an element, it overides the class, the element and the default styles.
+     id>class>element>default.

+The CSS Universal selector is * sign
+You can also group select elements in html if they all have the same look--->; h1,h2,p{}